lucascardozo/lucascardozo/README.md

-# Olá, me chamo Lucas Cardozo
+# Hello, my name is Lucas Cardozo
-Bem vindo ao meu perfil GitHub 👋
+Welcome to my GitHub profile 👋

-Sou um Desenvolvedor Freelancer e Analista de Sistemas.
+I am a Freelance Developer and Systems Analyst.

-### 🤓 Sobre mim
+### 🤓 About Me

-👋🏻 Sou formado em Ciência da computação pela Faculdade do Recife e Especialista em Design Web Apps with Tecnology Front-End pela Faculdade Unibratec ambas em Recife-PE, tenho mais de 10 anos de experiências na área de Tecnologia, infraestrutura e gerenciamento.
+👋🏻 I have a degree in Computer Science from Faculdade do Recife and a specialization in Web Design Apps with Front-End Technology from Faculdade Unibratec, both in Recife-PE.
+With over 10 years of experience in the fields of Technology, Infrastructure, and Management.

-Atualmente, estou aproveitando meu conjunto diversificado de habilidades como profissional de TI freelancer, contribuindo para o desenvolvimento de diversos projetos de sistemas usando diversas tecnologias, incluindo PHP, JavaScript, CSS, HTML, MySQL e muito mais.
+Currently, I am leveraging my diverse set of skills as a freelance IT professional, contributing to the development of various system projects using multiple technologies, including PHP, JavaScript, CSS, HTML, MySQL, and more.

 - 📱  [+55 81 98655-2822](tel:+5581986552822) - BR
 - 📱  [+1 236 968-3436](tel:+12369683436) - CA